POST vs GET Requests

 GET Requests

 GET requests are primarily used to retrieve data from a server.
 When a client sends a GET request, it asks the server to provide a representation of a specific resource.
-This method is considered "safe" and "idempotent," meaning it should not modify any data on the server and can be repeated without side effects.

 Data in a GET request is appended to the URL as query parameters.
 For example: